What is Google MUM? How It Can Impact SEO?

 How does Google MUM affect SEO?

-MUM’s main objective is to answer difficult search queries while providing a positive user experience.
+MUM’s primary objective is to address challenging search queries while delivering a positive user experience.
 The general availability of a super-powerful MUM upgrade will undoubtedly impact traditional SEO strategies used to rank websites.

 Let’s see how MUM will affect SEO!